 Not all ovens cook alike.

 Copyright: robynmac / 123RF Stock Photo

-Bake for about 1 1/4 hours, or until a toothpick inserted into the center comes out clean.
+- Bake for about 50 minutes to an hour, or until a toothpick inserted into the center comes out clean.
 Cool 10 minutes, then remove the bread from the pan to a wire rack to cool.
 Cool completely.

 - Wrap tightly and store at room temperature for up to 3 days, or refrigerate.